NeSy-Route: A Neuro-Symbolic Benchmark for Constrained Route Planning in Remote Sensing: Related Work

 \subsection{Remote Sensing Benchmark}

 In recent years, the rapid advancement of MLLMs has accelerated the transition of remote sensing research from fundamental perception tasks to complex reasoning scenarios featuring smaller targets or higher spatial resolutions.
-While early benchmarks primarily addressed semantic segmentation ~\cite{xia2023openearthmap,wang2021loveda,boguszewski2021landcover}, object detection~\cite{li2020object,lee2025kfgod} and classification~\cite{xia2017aid}, more recent efforts have expanded into VQA task such as spatial relationship reasoning~\cite{li2024vrsbench,luo2406skysensegpt,muhtar2024lhrs}, temporal change detection~\cite{li2024show}, and climate-related risk prediction~\cite{wang2025disasterm3}.
+While early benchmarks primarily addressed semantic segmentation ~\cite{xia2023openearthmap,wang2021loveda,boguszewski2021landcover}, object detection~\cite{li2020object,lee2025kfgod} and classification~\cite{xia2017aid}, more recent efforts have expanded into VQA task such as spatial relationship reasoning~\cite{li2024vrsbench,luo2406skysensegpt,tian2026last,muhtar2024lhrs}, temporal change detection~\cite{li2024show}, and climate-related risk prediction~\cite{wang2025disasterm3}.
 However, these datasets are predominantly designed for descriptive reasoning regarding specific objects and their mutual relationships, thereby neglecting the challenges of route planning within complex remote sensing contexts.
-XLRS-Bench~\cite{wang2025xlrs}manually annotates 16 sub-tasks and is the first to introduce the Route Planning task in the remote sensing domain.
-This task is categorized as an L3 task within the task hierarchy.
-It adopts a multiple-choice format, requiring the model to select the correct route description from several candidate options.
+XLRS-Bench~\cite{wang2025xlrs}manually annotates 16 sub-tasks and is the first to introduce the Route Planning task in the remote sensing domain, which requires the model to select the correct route description from several candidate options.
 However, such an evaluation paradigm cannot quantitatively assess planning capability in real remote sensing environments, where routes must be generated through spatial reasoning rather than selected from predefined candidate options.